ImNotTheBoi/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
 Rock Paper Scissors

-Create a rock paper scissors game using javascript.
+Create a rock paper scissors game in the console using javascript.